phylum-dev/phylum-ci/docs/sync/bitbucket_pipelines.md

 ## Overview

-Once configured for a repository, the Bitbucket Pipelines integration will provide analysis of project dependencies from a lockfile.
+Once configured for a repository, the Bitbucket Pipelines integration will provide analysis of project dependencies from lockfiles.
 This can happen in a branch or default pipeline as a result of a commit or in a pull request (PR) pipeline.
 For PR pipelines, analyzed dependencies will include any that are added/modified in the PR.
-For branch pipelines, the analyzed dependencies will be determined by comparing the lockfile in the branch to the default branch. **All** dependencies will be analyzed when the branch pipeline is run on the default branch.
+For branch pipelines, the analyzed dependencies will be determined by comparing lockfiles in the branch to the default branch. **All** dependencies will be analyzed when the branch pipeline is run on the default branch.

 The results will be provided in the pipeline logs and provided as a comment on the PR.
 The CI job will return an